icub-tech-iit/icub-forward-kinematics-inspection/dockerfiles/README.md

     ```
 4. Open up the browser and connect to **`localhost:6080`** to get to the workspace desktop GUI.

-5. On a terminal, either in the desktop GUI or the container shell, navigate to the project folder by typing `cd /workspace/icub-forward-kinematics-inspection` .
-The project should already be compiled and ready to run.

-6. Tu launch the red-ball test, do:
+5. Tu launch the red-ball test, do:
    ```console
    cd /robotology-superbuild/src/icub-tests/suites
    robottestingframework-testrunner --verbose --suite demoRedBall-icubSim.xml
    ```

-7. Once done, from the container shell press **CTRL+D** to exit.
+6. Once done, from the container shell press **CTRL+D** to exit.